 Insights

-Digital Currency Innovation The Bank of Korea is actively developing and piloting its own Central Bank Digital Currency (CBDC) and exploring retail digital currency solutions, indicating a strong demand for secure, scalable digital payment infrastructure and related FinTech solutions.
+Digital Innovation The Bank of Korea is actively investing in advanced digital assets, including the development and pilot testing of a Central Bank Digital Currency (CBDC) and virtual asset division.
+This indicates a strong need for secure, scalable blockchain and digital payment solutions tailored to central banking and regulatory environments.

 Bank of Korea Tech Stack